Zack Greinke, Astros shut down A’s to win 8-1 opening day

 Lifelong Athletics fan and Oakland native Amelia Schimmel made her first appearance as public address announcer after replacing the late Dick Callahan, who was remembered in a pregame tribute.

 “It’s so surreal.
 It’s also strange to think that last year at this time I was nervous for a number of different reasons and there weren’t fans yet,” she said.
-“When I first pressed that button I had never done it before and there were all those nerves knew it was 10,000 cardboard cutouts but I knew that the players were listening and the media was listening.
+“When I first pressed that button I had never done it before and there were all those nerves.
+Knew it was 10,000 cardboard cutouts, but I knew that the players were listening and the media was listening.

 “Now, you have the fans in, that’s a level of excitement that I just can’t fathom right now.”